How to Delete a WordPress Theme Completely ( 3 Simple Ways)

 1. Deleting a WordPress theme from Admin Section

 This is the simplest way we have for you.
-When you follow this method, you do not need to rely on any third-party tools or create additional accounts (you will learn this later).
+Following this method, you do not need to rely on third-party tools or create additional accounts (you will learn this later).
 Just with a mouse click, you can delete a WordPress theme.

-For doing that, log in to your WordPress site and go to the appearances section.
-There, you can see your active theme and all the other installed themes.
+To do that, log in to your WordPress site and go to the appearances section.
+You can see your active theme and all the other installed themes there.

 As you can see, I am using the GeneratePress WordPress theme on my blog.

-Let’s say that I need to delete the Astra WordPress theme from my website.
+Let’s say I must delete the Astra WordPress theme from my website.
 So, click on the theme to see the details.

 On the right-bottom section, you will see a delete button.
 Click on it.